 (iv) The provisions of Paragraph 5(i)(B) are hereby amended by inserting the following immediately before the word “and” in line 5 thereof:

-provided that if no quotation from a Reference Market-maker is available for such Transaction (or Swap Transaction), then quotations of rates or prices from one or more leading participants in the relevant market (selected in good faith) may be used for such Transaction (or Swap Transaction)
+provided that if no quotation from a Reference Market-maker is available for such Transaction (or Swap Transaction), then quotations of rates or prices from one or more leading participants agreed to between the parties in the relevant market (selected in good faith) may be used for such Transaction (or Swap Transaction).
+If the parties cannot agree, a mutually acceptable valuation agent shall be appointed to make such determination.
+The cost of the valuation agent shall be shared equally by the parties.

 (g) Holding and Using Posted Collateral.